MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-teams-at-scale.md

 ---

-# Deploy teams at scale for frontline workers in Microsoft Teams
+# Deploy Teams at scale for frontline workers

-> [!NOTE]
-> This feature is currently in public preview.
-If you'd like to participate, reach out to us at [dscale@microsoft.com](mailto:dscale@microsoft.com).

 ## Overview